 - The content type/priority group is fixed for standard messages, with no apparent concept of message priority.
-Standard F06 messages always use 11166, while F01 - 11177.
+Standard F06 messages always use 11166, while F01 (if a header is present) - 11177.
 On training/test broadcasts, both modes use 11100.

 - The OTP number group doesn't necessarily refer to a one-time pad.
 Links with non-OTP features, which constitute the majority of Russian 6 digital links, use a known set of bogus values in null messages, while the known group 36987 appears occasionally in both null and traffic messages.

 - The serial number has only two digits, ranging from 001 to 099 inclusive.
 After 099, the next serial number used is 001.
-The serial numbers on diplomatic links go over 100 instead.
+The serial numbers on diplomatic links go up to 999 instead.

 - The group count always includes all groups, including the 00000 outro group, whereas the diplomatic 5-digit or 5-letter group messages always have their group count one group greater than the actual number of groups.